ShieldFinanceHQ/contracts/README.md

 * Is a Trader (boolean: true for Traders, false for Protectors)

-deposit method allows the user to fund the contract.
-By funding the contract, the user secures the right to receive the compensation (for Traders) or premium (for Protectors) by calling the "[withdraw](#withdraw-method)" method later.
+`deposit` method allows the user to fund the contract.
+By funding the contract, the user secures the right to receive the compensation (for Traders) or premium (for Protectors) by calling the [withdraw method](#withdraw-method) later.

 Notes:

-* deposit method must be called individually by each user.
+* `deposit` method must be called individually by each user.
-* deposit method can be called multiple times by each user.
+* `deposit` method can be called multiple times by each user.
-* deposit method can be called with a different "Is a Trader" parameter by each user ([see FAQ](#faq)).
+* `deposit` method can be called with a different "Is a Trader" parameter by each user ([see FAQ](#faq)).
-* deposit method must be called with some ETH (will be added to Traders fund or Protectors fund, depending on "Is a Trader" parameter).
+* `deposit` method must be called with some ETH (will be added to Traders fund or Protectors fund, depending on "Is a Trader" parameter).
-* deposit method must be called before the [Deposit deadline block number](#deposit-deadline-block-number) by both Traders and Protectors.
+* `deposit` method must be called before the [Deposit deadline block number](#deposit-deadline-block-number) by both Traders and Protectors.

 #### Withdraw method

 Parameters: none

-withdraw method allows to receive the compensation (for Traders) or premium (for Protectors):
+`withdraw` method allows to receive the compensation (for Traders) or premium (for Protectors):

 For Traders: